Voluntary disclosure

 Foreign assets

 Have you not declared, or not fully declared, income or foreign assets to the tax authorities?
-If so, this is viewed as a criminal offence.
+If so, this is considered a criminal offence.
 The tax authorities are doing everything they can to track down undisclosed foreign assets.
-Treaties are being entered into (with Switzerland and Luxembourg, for example).
-These state that countries can exchange information with one another.
+Treaties are being entered into (with Switzerland and Luxembourg, for example), which state that countries can exchange financial data with one another.
 Banking secrecy is the subject of debate in many countries.

 Fines and criminal prosecution

-What if the tax authorities discover that you have not disclosed assets and income?
-Tax assessments can then be issued.
-And high fines can also be imposed – up to 300%!
+What if the tax authorities find out that you have undisclosed assets and income?
+Tax assessments can then be issued, and high fines can also be imposed – up to 300%!
 You can also face criminal prosecution.

-If you provide the tax authorities with full disclosure of your own accord, it is a different situation.
+It is a different situation altogether when you provide the tax authorities with full disclosure of your own accord.
 This is referred to as voluntary disclosure.
-You have to do this in good time, however: in any event before the tax authorities are on to you, and send you a letter of questions, for example.
-You will receive an additional tax assessment for the tax owed plus interest, but you will not get a 300% fine, or face criminal prosecution for inaccurate returns.
+You have to do this on time, however; surely before the tax authorities are on to you and start to question you, for example.
+You will receive an additional tax assessment for the tax owed plus interest, but you will not get a 300% fine or face criminal prosecution for inaccurate returns.

 Speed counts